mimetnet/mongodb-writable-stream/README.md

 mongodb-stream-insert
 =============

-Node.js Library for piping a stream into a MongoDB collection.
+Node.js Library for piping a stream into a MongoDB collection and out again if needed.

 Install